 The Inter-library loans service is not currently available to alumni, staff and students from other institutions registered under the SCONUL Access scheme or External members.

-Our standard turnaround times are 2–5 days for copies and 7–10 working days for loans.
+Our standard turnaround times are 2–5 working days for copies and 7–10 working days for loans.
 Requests will remain active in the system for a maximum of 42 days, although we may cancel a request before this if we have already established that there are no libraries willing to supply to item.

 When you place your request, you will be asked to provide a Required before date.
 This should be the last date the loan will be useful to you.
 If you need the item more quickly than the timescales quoted above, entering an earlier date does not guarantee that your request will be supplied sooner.